Fighting Employee Absenteeism: 5 Expert Tips You Need To Know

 5 Tips for Preventing Absenteeism

 Preventing absenteeism means being a better employer.
-It sounds overly simple, but it’s the underlying theme of every individual strategy for keeping your employees present, productive, and on-time.
+It sounds overly simple, but it’s the underlying theme of every individual strategy for keeping your employees present, productive, and on time.

 1. Identify the Root Cause

-They may be worried about spending their vacation time on something other than vacation, or they may worry that a manager will turn down their request for some time off.
 They could feel unappreciated or disengaged and see no obligation to notify anyone that they will be missing work.
 Or they may simply be taking advantage of a manager who provides endless second chances due to kindness or a shortage of available workers.

 2. Create a Thoughtful PTO Policy

-Counteracting the negative effects of scheduled absences is as simple as being thoughtful and having a little foresight.
-Consider the following when you become aware of an upcoming departure:
+Counteracting the negative effects of scheduled absences is as simple as being thoughtful and having a little foresight: you need to have a PTO policy, and you need to communicate it clearly.

 You may not be able to have reserve staff on call to fill in for missing people, but you can work a percentage of absences into your staffing plan to provide a cushion of coverage.
 In management teams especially, that cushion comes in the form of making sure that information isn’t siloed with a single individual.
 That way, a case of the flu or a fender-bender won’t bring work to a halt.